 Whenever Matt has a match these days, it seems to be a coin flip as to whether he’ll look rusty & exposed or as good as he always has, and you can never really tell which one you’re going to get until the match starts.
 Thankfully, we got the good one here.
 Page, meanwhile, continues to be one of the best and most easy to like wrestlers in AEW at the moment.
 You can tell he’s been around Kenny & the Bucks for ages because he has such a firm grasp of how to tell stories in the ring, even through subtle ways.

 In my predictions, I thought Matt winning would be the more interesting story, but having seen how this one turned out, I think I was wrong to say that.
 It’s clear AEW isn’t handing Page a loss anytime before he challenges (and hopefully wins) the world title, and I’m on board with it, Hardy will be able to keep doing his thing regardless, and Page can move on to someone new.

 2 – The Young Bucks(c) def.
 The Inner Circle

 (AEW World Tag Team Championships)

-And there you have it!
-Thank you very much for taking the time to read this post.
-Please, let me know what you think is going to happen tonight, either in the comments below or on Twitter @10ryawoo!
-Finally, make sure to come back this time next week, where I’ll be running down my favourite tracks from the Sonic the Hedgehog franchise!
+So there you have it!
+Those are my thoughts on the show; thank you very much for taking the time to read this.
+Please, let me know what your thoughts were in the comments below or on Twitter @SStyleSmark.
+Finally, make sure to come back here this time on Saturday, where I’ll be running down my favourite Fall Guys levels!